foben/site/content/posts/creaturebox.md

 #### Evolution
 Lastly I implemented the key component (evolution) by adding logic to track the number of frames each creature has been "alive" for, storing the weights of the best creatures.
-I also performed a finalpass over the logic to optimize things a little bit (mainly minimizing un-neccessary allocations).\
+I also performed a finalpass over the logic to optimize things a little bit (mainly minimizing un-necessary allocations).\
 \
 Every n-th frame a number of new creatures are spawned, some of which have brain patterns cloned from the all time best creatures so far, some with a combination of two of the best, and some purely random.
 Eventually creatures better at